Report & Publication

 - Not later than September 15, heads of agencies ensure succession plans are in place for non-career positions

-- Not later than October 1, GSA negotiates memorandums of understanding with transition teams, including agreement by transition teams to implement and make public their ethics plans
+- Not later than October 1, GSA negotiates memorandums of understanding with transition teams regarding conditions of access to agencies, including agreement by transition teams to implement and make public their ethics plans

 - Not later than November 1, the Agency Transition Directors Council ensures that transition briefing materials are prepared